 These clarifications were motivated by two factors.
 First, previous failed bids had led to mounting criticism that the former SOE Guidelines were too vague to provide certainty to foreign investors.
 Secondly, the Canadian government was responding to growing public concern about the implications of SOEs playing a major role in Canada’s natural resources sector.

 The major changes to the SOE Guidelines are set forth below.

 1. New Guidelines for Proposed SOE Transactions

-In the SOE Guidelines, the definition of an SOE has been expanded to include not only entities owned by a foreign state, but also entities that are directly or indirectly owned, controlled, or influenced by a foreign government.
+In the SOE Guidelines and the amendments to the Investment Canada Act which implement them, the definition of an SOE has been expanded to refer not just to entities owned by a foreign state, but entities which are controlled or influenced by a foreign state (independent of ownership).
+SOE’s will now include not only entities owned by a foreign state and agencies of a foreign state, but also entities that are directly or indirectly controlled, or influenced by such a foreign government or entity, and also to individuals acting under the direct or indirect influence of such a foreign government or agency.
 The new broader definition of an SOE is likely to create uncertainty as to when the new SOE policy regime applies.

 The Minister of Industry will monitor SOE transactions throughout the Canadian economy, with a specific focus on three factors: